One of the great things about us is that we’re programmed for growth, which means we all want to be, do and have more in life.

 5 Things That Indicate You Will Achieve More In Life

 - You are not afraid of failure.
-Even though we don’t like to fail, oftentimes failure helps us improve and do things better.
-Failure often provides us valuable feedback on what hasn’t worked so that we can take a new or better approach to achieve what we want.
+Even though we don’t like to fail, often failure helps us improve and do things better.
+Failure often provides us valuable feedback on what hasn’t worked so we can take a new or better approach to achieve what we want.

 - You embrace the times of struggle but don’t quit.
 Sometimes, what may appear to be failure is just the process we need to go through to get to our outcome.
-What a lot of people tend to do is quit during times of struggle, before reaching their objective, which is the real definition of failure — quitting something before we achieve it.
+What many people do is quit during times of struggle, before reaching their objective, which is the real definition of failure — quitting something before we achieve it.
 Struggle is part of the process to anything valuable or worthwhile in life.

 - You actually know what you want to achieve in life.
 Lack of clarity is the biggest reason why people don’t achieve more.
 If we don’t know what we want, there’s almost no chance we’ll achieve anything meaningful.
 Knowing our priorities and what we want in life is key to achieving more.

 - You are prepared to invest in yourself.
-In order to achieve more, we have to become more.
+To achieve more, we have to become more.
 This may mean gaining new knowledge, acquiring new skills or developing new competence.
 By being willing to invest in ourselves, we’re committing to learning and growing, which will help us achieve more.

 - You are willing to do what’s required to achieve what you want.
-The idea of achieving more in life often starts with a desire and a dream, but in order for that to become a reality, we have to consistently take the right actions.
+Achieving more in life often starts with a desire and a dream, but in order for that to become a reality, we have to consistently take the right actions.
 Knowing what’s working, what’s not working and how we can improve are part of working smarter and staying focused on our end outcomes.

 If we continue to believe in our ability to achieve more and back it up with the right mindset, strategies and tactics, more success in life is possible for us, which means we’ll also achieve more.
 If we can accept that achieving more in life is actually a good thing, it’s more likely we’ll want to achieve more.